Build a Multilingual Local Voice Journal App with FastAPI and Whisper (Beginner Guide)

 }

-It also enforces language-specific minimums for better accuracy:
+It also enforces language-specific minimums for better accuracy: Hindi uses at least medium, and

-3. Transcription endpoint now accepts settings
+The transcription endpoint accepts settings

 audiolanguageoutput_languagedictation_level